duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_06_hardware_preliminaries/30_hw_get_hardware.md

 The LED HAT ([](#figure:led_hat)) provides an interface for our RGB LEDs and the computational stack.
 This board is a daughterboard for the Adafruit 16-Channel PWM/Servo HAT, and enables connection with additional gadgets such as [ADS1015 12 Bit 4 Channel ADC](https://www.adafruit.com/product/1083), [Monochrome 128x32 I2C OLED graphic display](https://www.adafruit.com/product/931), and [Adafruit 9-DOF IMU Breakout - L3GD20H+LSM303](https://www.adafruit.com/product/1714).
 This item will require [soldering](#assembling-duckiebot-db17-soldering).

-This board is custom degined and can only be ordered in minimum runs of 3 pieces.
+This board is custom designed and can only be ordered in minimum runs of 3 pieces.
 The price scales down quickly with quantity, and lead times may be significant, so it is better to buy these boards in bulk.

 <div figure-id="fig:led_hat" figure-caption="The LED HAT">
      <img src="led_hat.png" style='width: 15em'/>